fraserscottmorrison/SPM-Modular-Programming/README.md

 - Keep the project extremely thin — less than 10 lines of code in total.
 - Rely on SPM packages for everything, from features to shared code and components.
+- Packages are self contained - mocks and unit tests (and even UI tests) are all contained within their package
 - Do not use the **Project → Package Dependencies** UI to add packages, as this modifies the `.xcodeproj` file and will make source control more difficult.
 Instead, drag local feature packages into the Project Navigator and use their `Package.swift` files to declare dependencies with local common and 3rd party packages.
 - Manage all dependencies through `Package.swift` files where possible.
 For third-party libraries, pin dependencies to exact versions to ensure all developers and CI/CD environments build the same code.
 - For structured concurrency, feature packages contain a **Main** target and a **Concurrent** target, providing a clear separation between `MainActor` code and concurrent code.